 Excellent communication is a key to success and satisfaction in both personal and professional roles.
 The need and demand for communication skills is greater than ever in today's information age.
-Students who wish to add a strong communication background to any baccalaureate degree may do so by majoring in English-Communication, or choosing a minor in communication.
+Students who wish to add a strong communication background to any baccalaureate degree may do so by choosing a minor in communication.